 Students must successfully complete a minimum of 120 credit hours.
-However, the Bachelor of Science in Environmental Science requires 122 credit hours.
 The campus at which a student completes the plurality of course work will award the degree, provided that campus is authorized to grant the degree/major/concentration and that the student has been admitted to that campus.
 Students may transfer no more than 90 credit hours (60 credits from a junior college) toward a Bachelor of Science degree or 30 credit hours toward an Associate of Science degree.
-Class standing, based on total credit hours that count toward minimum degree requirements, is as follows: senior, 86 or more; junior, 56-85; sophomore, 26-55; freshman, fewer than 26.
+Class standing, based on total credit hours that count toward minimum degree requirements, is as follows: senior, 90 or more; junior, 60-89; sophomore, 30-59; freshman, 0-29.